shun4423/ggplot2_GUI/index.md

 2. [Use offline](https://github.com/shun4423/ggplot2_GUi)

    a.
-Install the missing libraries.
+Install the missing packages.

    b.
 Create a folder in C:\Users\your user name\Documents\R and store each R file and www.